automainint/automainint/README.md

 ### W e l c o m e ❄️

 I'm a 🏴 freelance computer programmer from Moscow, Russia.
 Currently located in Bar, Montenegro.
+Inspired to make decentralization and cooperation technologies.

 #### Interested in